jbx-protocol/juice-nft-market/readme.md

-# NFTMKT
+# NFT Market

 ## Description
-NFTMKT is a NFT marketplace designed for Juicebox Projects.
+NFT Market is a NFT marketplace designed for Juicebox Projects.

 ## Objectives
 - Allow people to post and sell products/art that route proceeds to various preprogrammed addresses and juicebox project treasuries.